alvarezp/caddeus/README.md

   module.c: module.h and included each time make is run.
 * Lower targets depend on GNUmakefile.
 This causes the whole project rebuild if GNUmakefile changes.
-This ensures that a change on GNUmakefile does not break project build.
+This ensures that a change on GNUmakefile does not break project build or build partially.
 * All modifiable parts are together in the top section of the GNUmakefile to avoid confusion.
 * Independent libraries can be individually specified for each test